SKYE HIRST, Ph.D.

 owners, performing artists, philanthropists, conductors, and social

-personal authenticity into focus for peak performance, whatever the context and
+personal authenticity bringing their integrity into focus for peak performance, whatever the context and

 As Skye learned early from her acting